 I also found these storage boxes at Home Depot.

-Here’s a couple more pics of the finished bench!
+Here are a couple more pics of the finished bench!

 I hope you like the bench!!